Freepik vs iStock: how do they compare on licensing risk and cost for commercial campaigns?

 Expanded Explanation:

-Freepik is built for that rhythm:
+Freepik is built around that reality:

 Why It Matters: